Agricultural, Consumer and Environmental Sciences, College of

 The Department of Animal Sciences offers undergraduate students unique opportunities to conduct research projects with faculty.
 In addition, many students gain animal experience by working part-time at the U of I Farms.
 Internships and field study trips are additional avenues of gaining knowledge and experience.
 Study Abroad experiences are also strongly encouraged.
 Areas of concentration are companion animal and equine science; science, pre-veterinary and medical; and technology and management.

-The Department of Crop Sciences major in Crop Sciences offers concentrations of study in plant biotechnology and molecular biology, crop agribusiness, biological sciences, agroecology, plant protection, horticultural food systems, and crops.
+The Department of Crop Sciences offers a major in Computer Science and Crop Science and a major in Crop Sciences with concentrations of study in plant biotechnology and molecular biology, crop agribusiness, biological sciences, agroecology, plant protection, horticultural food systems, and crops.
 In each of these concentrations students receive a strong grounding in science and can apply that knowledge through internship experiences with a wide range of agricultural employers.
-Each concentration can lead to employment immediately after completion of the B.S. degree, or to graduate or professional study.
+Each area of study can lead to employment immediately after completion of the B.S. degree, or to graduate or professional study.

 The Department of Food Science and Human Nutrition offers concentration of study in dietetics, food science, hospitality management, and human nutrition.
 Courses in the department include the applications of biology, engineering, chemistry, physics, and microbiology to the processing, formulation, packaging, and distribution of food.